Parallaxer/Parallaxer/README.md

 ## Overview

-Parallaxer is a declarative framework for establishing relationships between changing values in your application; use it to build delightful animations and tight controller interactions.
+Parallaxer makes it simple to establish relationships between changing values in your application; use it to build delightful animations and tight controller interactions.

-### Examples uses of Parallaxer
+### Example use-cases

 - Slow moving backdrops in a side scrolling video game.
 - Hour, minute and second hands on an analog watch.
 - A download progress indicator.
-- Analog joystick controller input.
+- Analog joystick controller interactions.

 ### `ParallaxTransform`:

-A parallax transform consists of a *parallax interval*, over which change is expected to occur, as well as a *unit position*, a number between [0, 1], which serves as a reference point on that interval.
+A parallax transform consists of two things: an *interval*, over which change is expected to occur, and a *unit position*, a number between [0, 1], which serves as a reference point on that interval.

 During your daily commute, you leave your home, hop on some form of transportation and eventually arrive at work.
-Along the way, you'll pass by various landmarks that you've seen dozens of times before, which give you a sense of where you are in relation to your home and your destination.
+Along the way, you'll pass by various landmarks that you've seen dozens of times before, which give you a sense of where you are in relation to your home and your office.

-If you modeled your commute as a parallax transform, then its interval might be [0 miles, 20 miles].
+If you modeled your commute as a parallax transform, then its interval might be [0 miles, 12 miles].
 The transform's unit position would then indicate where you are in relation to your journey.

-As you walk out of your home, the transform's unit position is 0, and when you walk into your office, the unit position is 1.
+As you leave your home, the transform's unit position is 0, and when you enter your office, the unit position is 1.
 Each landmark along your commute is represented by a different unit position between 0 and 1.

 Parallax transformations may be performed which alter the receiving transform's interval and/or its unit position.
 Each transformation results in a new transform which preserves certain properties from the original.